 The Adaptive and Cognitive Systems Lab investigates architectures and frameworks for self-learning cognitive systems that are able to adapt to an evolving environment.

 Cybersecurity is one of the most pressing problems experienced in almost all industries.
 The focus of this group is on the combination of the two disciplines, Cybersecurity and Artificial Intelligence.

 AI for development include topics such as Applied AI within Information Systems (IS), AI in Data Science, AI and socio-technical development; AI supporting sustainable end environmental development, AI for business innovation, and lastly, semantic technologies and applied ontology within information systems.

-CAIR at Stellenbosch University conducts research in symbolic knowledge abstraction and representation in Artificial Intelligence, including semantic modelling, non-classical reasoning, and related knowledge-based approaches to AI.
+CAIR at Stellenbosch University conducts research in knowledge abstraction and representation, including symbolic modelling, computational logic, algorithmic problem solving, and related aspects of computational thinking for AI.

-The CAIR Node at UKZN conducts research in machine learning in general and deep learning in particular.
-The node focuses on deep learning neural network and Bayesian deep learning approaches to solving problems in recommender systems, natural language processing, self driving cars and image processing and computer vision.
+The CAIR group at UKZN conducts research in machine learning in general and deep learning in particular.
+The group focuses on deep learning neural network and Bayesian deep learning approaches to solving problems in recommender systems, natural language processing, self driving cars and image processing and computer vision.

 KRR is a research group based in Computer Science at the University of Cape Town, working on various aspects of Knowledge Representation and Reasoning.

 The goal of the group is to conduct applied research in Data Science and Artificial Intelligence, with a focus on Mathematical and Computational Statistics.